frontity/docs/docs/api-reference-1/frontity.md

 `;
 ```

-It's a function that receives an HTML tag or a React component as argument and returns a function that can be used as a [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
+It's a function that receives an HTML tag or a React component as the argument and returns a function that can be used as a [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
 Inside, you write the CSS code for your component.
 The tag function returns a styled component with the CSS you wrote.
 Also, `styled` has built-in tag functions for every HTML tag so in those cases it is not necessary to call `styled` directly.